Bail bonds work by allowing you to post bail that you would not have otherwise been able to afford.

 What is the bail bond process?

-After the judge sets bail, the defendant can contact a bail bondsman.
-The bondsman, also known as a bail bond agent, will require the defendant or a loved one to pay a percentage of the bail amount.
-The usual rate is 10 percent.
 Once the bondsman has this payment, it will start the release process.
 The bond agent will often secure the remainder of the bail amount with collateral.
-This requires the defendant to sign a contract forfeiting their property to cover the rest of the bail amount, should they skip bail.
+This requires you to sign a contract forfeiting your property to cover the rest of the bail amount, should you skip bail.

-If the defendant does not have enough property to secure the bond, the bail bond agent may turn to his or her friends or family members for collateral.
+If you do not have enough property to secure the bond, the bail bond agent may turn to your friends or family members for collateral.
+Once the bondsman has received the fee and is satisfied with the collateral, they will post bail on your behalf.

 What does a bail bondsman or bail bond agent do?